-Fundamentally a shipping container restaurant is just a different way to build a restaurant, and it has to be up to all the building and health codes that any regular brick and mortar would have to be.
-Form follows function and the shape of a container can be an interesting start for the architect to play with – although units are fully customizable.
+Fundamentally a shipping container restaurant is just a different way to build a restaurant as it has to be up to all the building and health codes that any regular brick and mortar would have to be.
+Form follows function and the shape of a container can be an interesting start for the architect to play with, although units are fully customizable.

-Standard ISO certified actual shipping containers used for a restaurant – of the kind that would be transporting cargo across the ocean were they not soon to be part of your shipping container restaurant – are structurally one of the easiest units to work with: it is a hardened steel rectangle and reinforced on all pressure and stress points to boot.
+Standard ISO certified actual shipping containers used for a restaurant are structurally one of the easiest units to work with.
+It is a hardened, steel rectangle and reinforced on all pressure and stress points to boot.

 Despite growing popularity not everyone is familiar with the concept, and it can take some convincing to get a whole project team or city officials on board.
 Some convincing arguments in favor of a shipping container restaurant are: